Photography terms

 Golden hours

-Also known as “magic hours”, this term is assimilated to the soft lights a few hours before sunset and right after sunrise.
-The soft tints and light allow to obtain beautiful pictures.
+Also known as “magic hours,” this term refers to the soft light shortly before sunset and just after sunrise.
+The softer tones and light make it easier to create beautiful images.

-These are the brightest areas of your image, just before the whites, quite simply.
+These are the brightest areas of your image, just before pure whites.

 HDR

-Another photographic technique in which we voluntarily force the high light and white areas in an image.
-The opposite is called “low-key”.
+A photographic technique in which bright and white areas are deliberately emphasized.
+The opposite is called “low key.”

 Histogram

-This is a visual representation of the brightness of your image in a graphical form.
-You can learn how to read it and visually determine the different exposure areas of the image.
+This is a visual, graph-like representation of the brightness of your image.
+Once you know how to read it, you can quickly identify the different exposure zones in the image.

 Hyperfocal

-It is an accessory allowing you to take pictures at regular intervals.
-All videos in time-lapse format are shot with this type of accessory.
+This is an accessory that allows you to take pictures at regular intervals.
+Time-lapse videos are often shot with this type of accessory.

 ISO

-Also known as “ISO sensitivity”, it is the ability of a sensor to capture the light of a scene.
-The higher the ISO is, the more light the sensor will capture.
-Beware of digital noise when using high ISOs.
+Also known as “ISO sensitivity,” it is the sensor’s ability to capture light from a scene.
+The higher the ISO, the more light the sensor effectively captures.
+Be careful, though: high ISO values can generate digital noise.

-This is the classic, basic format of images coming out of your camera.
+This is the classic image format produced by your camera.
 It is an image that has already been processed by the camera.
-Conversely, a RAW image is, as the name suggests, a raw format.
+RAW, by contrast, is a raw format, as its name suggests.

 Low angle shot

-It’s simply an image shot from a low position, usually below the eye line, and looking up.
+This is simply an image shot from a low position, usually below eye level, looking upward.

 Low light

-It represents the darkest, less illuminated areas of your image – in other words, the shadow zones.
-It can also be attributed to the shooting conditions of an image, for example at sunrise or sunset where the light is low (Ex: “this lens is perfect for shooting in low light…”).
+This refers to the darkest, least illuminated areas of your image — in other words, the shadow areas.
+It can also describe shooting conditions, for example at sunrise or sunset, when the light is low, as in “this lens is perfect for shooting in low light.”

-Also known as teleconverters (TC), it’s a camera accessory placed between your camera lens and bodyto increase their focal length.
-There are several types of extender, usually x1.4 and x2.
+Also known as teleconverters (TC), these camera accessories are placed between the lens and the camera body to increase focal length.
+There are several types of extender, usually 1.4x and 2x.

 Live view

-This is an on-screen viewfinder mode that you’ll find on some cameras, such as a simple point-and-shoot camera.
+This is an on-screen viewing mode found on some cameras, similar to what you see on a simple point-and-shoot camera.

 Long exposure

-Photographic technique that focuses on shooting with a very low shutter speed.
-Shutter speeds can range from a few seconds to several minutes, or even several hours.
-This technique is particularly used on seascapes, waterfalls, but also on merry-go-rounds or stars.
+A photographic technique based on shooting with a very slow shutter speed.
+Exposure times can range from a few seconds to several minutes, or even several hours.
+This technique is particularly used for seascapes, waterfalls, merry-go-rounds or stars.
 Pushed to its extreme, it can even make passers-by disappear from a scene.

-Technical term (opposite of High Key) related to an exposure deliberately darkened to emphasize, for example, a certain atmosphere in a scene.
+A technical term, the opposite of high key, referring to an exposure deliberately darkened to emphasize a particular mood or atmosphere in a scene.

 Lightroom

-A very well-known post-processing software allowing to manipulate pictures from RAW to JPEG format.
+A very well-known post-processing software program used to edit photos, especially from RAW files before exporting them to JPEG format.

-Essential accessory to save your photos on your camera.
-There are several kinds of them, the most known being SD, SDHC or CF (compact flash) cards.
+An essential accessory for saving photos in your camera.
+There are several types, the best known being SD, SDHC and CF, or CompactFlash, cards.

 Mirrorless camera

-This is the second best rival of the DSLR’s cameras nowadays.
-It’s a camera with no mirror.
-They have some advantages over DSLR and vice versa.
+This is the main modern rival to DSLR cameras.
+It is a camera with no mirror mechanism.
+Mirrorless cameras have some advantages over DSLRs, and vice versa.
 We wrote a full article on choosing a DSLR vs mirrorless camera.

-It is a blur not related to the photographers themselves, but to the subject being photographed.
-For example, it can be a passing car, a walking pedestrian, etc. The shutter speed is then too slow.
+This is blur caused not by the photographer, but by the subject being photographed.
+For example, it can be caused by a passing car or a walking pedestrian.
+In that case, the shutter speed is too slow for the movement.

 Megapixel

-This is the measurement unit for your images size.
-It’s a good selling point to make people believe that you necessarily need “more megapixels” to create beautiful photos.
-If you don’t print your photos or only print them in standard size, there’s no point in going on a wild race for megapixels.
+This is the unit used to measure the size of your images.
+It is also a good selling point used to make people believe they necessarily need “more megapixels” to take beautiful photos.
+If you do not print your photos, or only print them in standard sizes, there is no point in chasing more and more megapixels.

 Millimeters

-This is the focal length unit of reference.
-When we talk about 70-200mm lens, that means the focal length varies from 70mm to 200mm.
-The longer the focal length is, the more you can zoom without having to move.
+This is the reference unit for focal length.
+When we talk about a 70-200mm lens, it means the focal length varies from 70mm to 200mm.
+The longer the focal length, the more you can zoom in without physically moving closer.

 Manual mode

-This is the most delicate camera mode when you want to learn photography.
-You have to perfectly master the notions of shutter speed, ISO and aperture before shooting with this mode.
+This is the trickiest camera mode when you are learning photography.
+You need to fully understand shutter speed, ISO and aperture before using it comfortably.

 Noise